-- 4.7.14 Headband flexing.
+4.7.14 Headband flexing.
 The headset-microphone shall be tested in accordance with the following procedures.
-Upon completion, the headset-microphone shall meet the requirements of 3.5.13. - a.
-Measure and record the headband pressure, as specified in 4.7.13. - b.
-The headset-microphone shall be mounted in a flexing device providing essentially sinusoidal relative movement between two parallel plates (the outline of an example is specified on figure 5). - c.
+Upon completion, the headset-microphone shall meet the requirements of 3.5.13:

+- a.
+Measure and record the headband pressure in accordance with 4.7.13. - b.
+The headset-microphone shall be mounted in a flexing device providing essentially sinusoidal relative movement between two parallel plates (the outline of an example is shown on figure 4). - c.
 Set the cups/headband to the mid-point of the range of their adjustment.
 If the cups/headband setting tends to change, the adjustment position shall be secured (for example, by means of adhesive tape).
 Such means shall not interfere with the normal pivoting of the cups on the headband. - d.
 Place the headset or headset-microphone on the apparatus and secure the cups to the plates.
 The method used to secure the cups shall not interfere with the test. - e.
-Adjust the minimum separation of the plates to correspond with the Free State separation of the headset cushions, or to 1 inch (25.4 mm), whichever is the greater. - f.
-Adjust the maximum separation of the plates to 7.09 $\pm$ .20 (180 mm $\pm$ 5 mm). - g.
+Adjust the minimum separation of the plates to correspond with the Free State separation of the headset cushions, or to 1 inch (25 mm), whichever is the greater. - f.
+Adjust the maximum separation of the plates to $7.09 \pm .20$ (180 mm ± 5 mm). - g.
 Cycle the headset between the minimum and maximum separation for 1,000 cycles at a rate of 10 to 12 cycles per minute. - h.
-Measure and record the headband pressure, as specified in 4.7.13.

-NOTE: Ensure that, throughout the test, no part of the headband touches any object that will interfere with its mechanical action.
+Measure and record the headband pressure in accordance 4.7.13. - NOTE: Ensure that, throughout the test, no part of the headband touches any object that will interfere with its mechanical action.

-FIGURE 4.
+FIGURE 3.
 Example of headband pressure device.